How to Cast a Beautiful Animal

 Winner of the 2024–2025 Poetic Justice Institute Editor’s Prize, an Asian American actress’s journey through landscape, language, and lineage

 How to Cast a Beautiful Animal is Diana Keren Lee’s debut full-length poetry collection.
 Witty, perceptive, and emotionally resonant, these poems accompany a struggling actress from childhood to middle age, from Texas to New York, Los Angeles, and South Korea, while tracing the lives of her working-class immigrant parents and the effects of displacement.
-Set against the backdrop of the 1980s, when Asian American performers were largely confined to outdated roles, through the present moment and into imagined futures, Lee features the layered experience of a second-generation Korean American life that resists stereotype and easy narrative.
+Set against the backdrop of the 1980s, when Asian American performers were largely confined to outdated roles, through the present moment and into imagined futures, this book features the layered experience of a second-generation Korean American life that resists stereotype and easy narrative.

 Using a wide range of styles and forms, Lee moves beyond immigrant tragedy and the model minority myth to create a multifaceted portrait of family, American dream versus reality, humor, and resilience.
-With a lens both sweeping and precise, these poems consider the limits, and possibilities, of language while honoringlives and histories often relegated to the margins.
+With a lens both sweeping and precise, these poems consider the limits, and possibilities, of language while honoring lives and histories often relegated to the margins.
 How to Cast a Beautiful Animal marks the arrival of a distinctive and compelling new voice in contemporary American poetry.

 Diana Keren Lee is the winner of a Poetry Society of America Chapbook Fellowship and a National Poetry Series finalist.
 Her work has appeared in Boston Review, Denver Quarterly, The New Republic, Pleiades, Wildness, and elsewhere.
-She received degrees from The University of Texas at Austin and New York University and awards from MacDowell, Yaddo, and the Fine Arts Work Center.